 - Materials integrate digital technology that provides opportunities for teachers and students to collaborate.
 For example, teachers can view student scores through the "My Reports" tab.
-From this information, teachers can collaborate with students to create a learning plan. - One example is that teachers can assign students the LearnSmart adaptive tool based on student data.
+From this information, teachers can collaborate with students to create a learning plan.
+Teachers can assign students the LearnSmart adaptive tool based on student data.
 From there, students can review content and collaborate with teachers on improvements. - Materials integrate digital technology that provides opportunities for teachers and students to collaborate.
-Activities such as simulations, virtual labs, and interactive case studies are encouraged to be completed in small groups. - Materials also include digital activities that encourage collaboration through simulations, virtual labs, and interactive case studies. - Materials integrate digital technology that provides opportunities for teacher-to-student collaboration.
-For example, materials include the option for teachers to make a note on assignments that have been assigned to students in the grade book.
+Activities such as simulations, virtual labs, and interactive case studies are encouraged to be completed in small groups. - Materials integrate digital technology that provides opportunities for student-to-student collaboration.
+For example, materials include digital activities that encourage collaboration through simulations, virtual labs, and interactive case studies. - The materials include the option for teachers to make a note on assignments that have been assigned to students in the grade book.